thiagosilva977/simple-news-search/README.md

 The final output is saved as an Excel file (`results.xlsx`) in the `output` directory located at the root of the project.

 ## Next Steps
+- I'm suspect to say that I'll implement [scraping-orbit](https://pypi.org/project/scraping-orbit/) in a near future.
 - Fix parsing errors
   - Need more testing and create a good dataset to see all the possibilities of data parsing.
   - It's possible to use LLMs to create synthetic tests (text_phrase)